Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 Tensions escalate after the Second Rejection to Adonai Avinu’s Invitation:

-The three political and religious factions of Israel hated each other.
-However, they hated the Messiah even more.
+The three political and religious factions of (old) Israel hated each other.
+However, these 3 False Shepherds hated the Messiah even more.

 Three meanings of the varied responses:

 Meaning #1.
 The Wedding Feast is called the “Marriage Supper of the Lamb.”
 There are two such feast (one in heaven; and one on earth).
 The Marriage Supper of the Lamb that occurs on earth occurs during the Golden Age of the full restoration of Israel.
-This has not occurred as of yet because of the successive rabbinates of Israel repeatedly rejecting the Invitation (Call of the Spirit) of Adonai.
-Further efforts have been put forth by the Spirit countless numbers of times to renew the royal invitation but always with the same negative result.
+This has not occurred as of yet because of the successive rabbinates of Israel repeatedly rejecting the Invitation (Call of the Spirit) of Adonai our Father.

 Meaning #2.
-The natural guests (the Jewish people) have remained unconcerned about the present Divine invitations to the Banquet of Redemption & Reconciliation and the (Re-engagement) Wedding Banquet.
-Our people have gone about their business as if they hadn’t received invitations at all; to either one of these Divinely appointed banquets.
-In addition to indifference, some of the first tier Jewish invitees reacted with violence in the past, even mistreating and killing the servants (the Jewish followers of Messiah that bore witness to him during the first two centuries (CE).
+The natural guests (the people of old Israel) have been unconcerned and non-responsive to the past invitations by God to His Banquet of Redemption & Reconciliation and His (Re-engagement) Wedding Banquet.
+Our Jewish ancestors (God’s elect people) went about their business as if they hadn’t received invitations at all; to either one of these Divinely appointed banquets.

 The Third Invitation went out to Everyone (Jew & Gentile):